joaohenrique-hs/dotfiles/README.md

 |   Icons   | Icons of file extensions |
 | AutoPairs | Autocomplete _( [ { ' "_ |

+## ZSH

+## Simple Terminal (Coming soon)

 ### Getting help

-If you have any problem with this configuration you can read the documentations of Plugins
+If you have any problem with this configuration you can read the Plugin documentations or open an issue

-## ZSH

-## KITTY